cncf/dot-org-hugo-theme/exampleSite/content/en/demo-page.md

     line 3 of code

 And then we have some block code.
-They should all look prettys similar:
+They should all look pretty similar:

 ```
 Sample text here...